S1mS1ngh/bearcat-circle/README.md

-# Cincy Study
+# Bearcat Circle

-A study network project for University of Cincinnati community.
+A study social network for University of Cincinnati community.